+20. What should the income and asset thresholds be?

+I do not have the experience or background to suggest figures to answer this question.

-- 20. What should the income and asset thresholds be?
-Would your answer to this question change depending on whether: - any disclosure is provided to investors, including risk factor disclosure? - the security is novel or complex? - the issuer of the security is a reporting issuer? - a registrant is involved in the distribution who has an obligation to recommend only suitable investments to the purchaser? - 21.
-Should the income and asset thresholds be periodically indexed to inflation? - 22.
-If we changed the income and asset thresholds, what would the impact be on capital raising?
+• any disclosure is provided to investors, including risk factor disclosure?

+- the security is novel or complex? - the issuer of the security is a reporting issuer?

+• a registrant is involved in the distribution who has an obligation to recommend only suitable investments to the purchaser?

+No

+21. Should the income and asset thresholds be periodically indexed to inflation?

+See above, although periodic review of these policies is not a bad idea.

+22. If we changed the income and asset thresholds, what would the impact be on capital raising?

+As mentioned earlier, it would help to know what the capital raising figures are, in terms of the funds coming from investors, broken down by individual and institutional, using the AI exemption and at what dollar amount they are investing.
+I.E. at the minimum or average for each type of investor.